 Erectile dysfunction (ED) attributes to a decrease in the quantity of blood flowing to the penile region.
 Nonetheless, daily coffee intake causes more blood to reach this area, and that offsets erectile dysfunction.
 It was concluded that 2 to 3 cups a day significantly lowers the risk of ED.
 This is mostly in men who are overweight.

 More research is underway to find out the health benefits coffee brings to your body.
+Even the used coffee grounds can be reused in many ways.
 However, it’s already evident that coffee has a lot to offer.
 That does not mean you need to have more coffee in order to achieve a certain result.
 Simply enjoy your daily cup knowing fully well that it’s doing your body a lot of good.